Individual Pumpkin Pies without Crust (aka Pumpkin Custards)

 - Evaporated milk – NOT sweetened condensed milk.

-- RAMEKINS – The most common question I get is what size ramekins to make these mini pumpkin pies in.
-I use 4 oz. ramekins like these.
+- RAMEKINS: The most common question I get is what size ramekins to make these mini pumpkin pies in.
+I use 6 oz. ramekins.
 You could make them smaller or bigger, but you would have to adjust the baking time.
 I find that this is actually the perfect serving size.

-- Spatula – I prefer to stir the evaporated milk in with a spatula to avoid too many bubbles which can lead to bubbles on the top of your pies.
+- SPATULA: I prefer to gently stir or fold the evaporated milk in with a spatula to avoid too many bubbles which can lead to bubbles on the top of your pies.

-You’ll be baking these in a water bath, so before you get started, start heating a pot or teapot of water for the water bath.
+Preparations: You’ll be baking these in a water bath, so before you get started, start heating a pot or teapot of water for the water bath.
 Place ramekins in a large glass baking dish.
+Preheat the oven to 350°F.

-Combine all of the ingredients except the evaporated milk together in a bowl.
+Make the pumpkin pie filling: Combine the pumpkin puree, light brown sugar, cornstarch, salt, pumpkin pie spice, and eggs together in a bowl.
 Then whisk make sure it is nice and smooth and there are no lumps of brown sugar.
+Slowly add the evaporated milk and fold it in gently to avoid making too many bubbles.

-Yes, since it is a custard with eggs and milk, you do have to store it in the refrigerator to avoid the growth of bacateria.
+Yes, since it is a custard with eggs and milk, you do have to store it in the refrigerator to avoid the growth of bacteria.

 Can you freeze cooked pumpkin pie filling?

 Yes, after baking, you can freeze these pumpkin custards.
 I would not recommend freezing it before baking.
-But after baking, they to freeze and thaw nicely if wrapped thoroughly in plastic wrap.
-Just remove them from the freezer and thaw in the refrigerator.
+But after baking, they do freeze and thaw nicely if wrapped thoroughly in plastic wrap.
+Just remove them from the freezer and thaw them in the refrigerator.

-- If you are missing the crust or want something crunchy with the pie, sprinkle some graham cracker or gingersnap crumbs on top.
-There are plenty of gluten free options, like these gluten free grahams.
+- If you are missing the crust or want something crunchy with the pie, sprinkle some crushed gluten free graham crackers or gluten free gingersnaps on top.

-- If you like ice cream with your pie, Vanilla Cheesecake Ice Cream is an easy option for vanilla with a tangy twist.
+- For those that prefer ice cream with their pie, Vanilla Cheesecake Ice Cream is an easy option for vanilla with a tangy twist.

 - And if you want to know what to do with leftover pumpkin pie filling, try these Pumpkin Pie Greek Yogurt Parfaits!